Archana-Ragu/lets-upgrade-task/README.md

 - unlock your computational potential.
 * start with an overview.

-* letsupgrade is one of the website used to learn some of the programming language
+* letsupgrade is one of the website used to learn some of the programming language.

 <div align="center">
 	<h1>¡ contribute !</h1>